-937 STRENGTH & CONDITIONING
+937 ADVANCED STRENGTH & CONDITIONING COMP 2.5 Credits

 Students choosing this course will receive advanced instruction regarding fitness and conditioning principles.
 Students will spend a majority of time in the Fitness Center developing and implementing a comprehensive personal fitness plan.
 Fitness technology and cutting edge fitness activities will be a focal point of each class.
 Students will become proficient in power lifting, squatting, power plane exercises/sport specific exercises, advanced conditioning and explosive exercises.
-In the event of remote learning, students will engage in fitness activities through online videos.